dennissxz/data-science-handbook/33-dimensionality-reduction/61-indep-component-analysis.md

 ICA is also called Blind Signal Separation in the signal procession context.
 Technically, Independent Component Analysis can be viewed as one of the many variations of Principal Component Analysis.

+In this section we introduce noiseless, equal-dimension ICA.

 ## Assumptions

 - The observed multivariate data are considered as a **linear** combinations of the latent components $S_i$